toddwseattle/cs-394-05-template/README.md

   - `screen.debug()` puts the html that would be rendered in the console
   - `screen.logTestingPlaygroundURL()` returns a url that you can traverse to see your current component rendered in the browser.

-- The assignment also has timing which is tricky and discussed in the mocking guide; as a hint you don’t need to mock the time of the computer to test elapsed time.
+- The assignment also has timing which is tricky and discussed in the mocking guide.
+I've solved this lab both by using a mock timer and by using the real timerYou can use `vi.useFakeTimers()` to mock the timers.
+To get rendering to work with the fake timers, you need to call `vi.advanceTimersByTime()` and wrap in `act(() => {})`.
+This is [stackoverflow](https://stackoverflow.com/questions/73609501/cant-test-timer-in-react-using-vitest-jest) provides the most precise explanation.

 ## Verifying results

 So unlike other labs; you will define your own tests.
-Make sure they are in the
+Make sure they run with `npm test` and that they pass.
+Your goal is to have a working timer component that passes all the test.
+You should have at least 5 tests.
+Your test should cover at least 80% of the code in Timer.tsx (you are welcome to add tests to `App.tsx` which may helpful but not required).
+You can check this with `npm run coverage`.
+The vitest UI will show you precisely what lines have test coverage and don't.
+Even once you achieve high coverage; you still may not have a working component; as you find things you miss; write test for them.
+You can also use `npm run test:watch` to run the tests in watch mode.
+This will rerun the tests when you save the file.
+This is a great way to get fast feedback on your code.
+You can also use `npm run test:ui` to run the tests in a UI mode.
+This will show you the results of the tests in a more user-friendly way.